heron2014/CV/README.md

 #### Dabrowka Hostel website

-Dabrowka is a one page website which uses CSS and Jquery.
+Dabrowka is a one page website which uses CSS and JQuery.

 [Dabrowka](http://dabrowka2.pl/)